cholmes/gpkg-tiles/safe-gpkg.md

 For the immediate term, however, it will just be a spot for the big long SQL blocks in the specification to live, so they don't clutter it up.

+## Trigger language from main spec

+A `tile_matrix_metadata` row record SHALL be inserted for a zoom level for `t_table_name` before any tiles are inserted into the corresponding tiles table, so that triggers on that table specified in clause 10.5 below may reference `tile_matrix_metadata` column values for that zoom level to reject invalid data.

 ## SQL Tables

 ### 1.0 raster_columns SQL